piguman3/boludos/syscalls.md

 ```
 [SYSTEMCALL]<params>
 ```
-4 chars for the syscall's name, and then the parameters
+4 chars for the syscall's name, and then the parameters.

 For example, to print "Hello world", without any line breaks:
 ```